Frequently Asked Questions – OrKidstra @ Home

 - Are classes continuing during the COVID-19 pandemic?
 The health and safety of our OrKidstra family continues to be our priority during the COVID-19 pandemic.
 Based on recommendations from the Government of Ontario, the Ministry of Education, OrKidstra’s Board of Directors and consultations with the entire OrKidstra family, OrKidstra has canceled all in-person, location-based programming and has shifted its programming online with OrKidstra @ Home.
 This new program is an engaging and multi-layered virtual learning strategy bringing music education home for OrKidstra’s current students and beyond!
-OrKidstra @ Home began on March 24, 2020, and will continue this fall 2020 semester.
+OrKidstra @ Home began on March 24, 2020, and continues this fall semester starting on October 13, 2020.
 OrKidstra is grateful for the community’s continued support during this challenging time.
 Learn more at orkidstra.ca

-- All current OrKidstra students have the opportunity to participate virtually in social development through music with OrKidstra @ Home.
-Learn more about OrKidstra @ Home in this video!
+– OrKidstra after school students have the opportunity to participate virtually in social development through music with OrKidstra @ Home.
+Learn more in this video!

-- OrKidstra @ Home includes free access to individual and group online instrumental lessons, practice challenges, virtual hangouts, online social activities, mentorship, sing/play-along videos and live stream performances.
+– OrKidstra @ Home includes free access to individual and group online lessons led by professional Teaching Artists, practice challenges, virtual hangouts, online social activities, peer mentorship, sing/play-along videos and live stream performances.
 Click here to learn more.

 - Are all your staff and teachers still working during the COVID-19 shutdown?
 Keeping our Teaching Artists engaged is vital to the success of the organization.
 All Teaching Artists have the opportunity to continue to work with OrKidstra as music educators through online lessons, by creating new resources for students, with live stream performances, virtual workshops etc. The OrKidstra team, led by CEO & Artistic Director Tina Fedeski, MSM, continues to work remotely and the office is currently closed to the public: please contact staff through the information available here.